DMVis/DMVis/documentation/components/point.md

 Opacity of the point, where 0 represents a completely transparent point and 1 respresents a completely opaque point.

+## name

+- Type: `string`
+- Default: `(x-coordinate, y-coordinate)`

+Name of the point, is mainly used in identifying the point, or can be used for displaying a point name on hover.

 ## Sample usage

 ```svelte